-Most businesses today are looking to improve the exchange of goods, services, information, and knowledge using network-enabled technologies.
-Within these business operations, proper selection and integration of hardware and software is essential to achieve the desired benefits and mitigate the associated risks.
-These risks pervasively apply to each and every aspect of an application system used to support a business process, and are present in multiple places and at multiple times throughout the application systems.
+Most organizations today are looking to improve the exchange of goods, services, information and knowledge using network-enabled technologies.
+Within these business operations, the proper selection and integration of hardware and software are essential to achieve the desired benefits and mitigate the associated risks.
+These risks pervasively apply to each and every aspect of an application system used to support a business process and are present in multiple places and at multiple times throughout the application systems.
 However, they principally manifest themselves in the following application system components:

-- User Interface - Risks in this area generally relate to whether or not there are adequate restrictions over which individuals in an organization are authorized to perform business or system functions based on their job need; as well as the need to enforce reasonable separation of duties.
+- User Interface: Risks in this area generally relate to whether there are adequate restrictions over which individuals in an organization are authorized to perform business or system functions based on their job needs, as well as the need to enforce reasonable separation of duties.
 Other risks in this area relate to the adequacy of preventive or detective controls to ensure that only valid data can be entered into a system and that the data is complete.

-- Processing - Risks in this area generally relate to whether or not there are adequate preventive or detective balancing and reconciliation controls to ensure that data processing has been completed and is timely.
-This risk also encompasses risks associated with the accuracy and integrity of reports (whether or not they are printed) used to summarize results and make business decisions.
+- Processing: Risks in this area generally relate to whether there are adequate preventive or detective balancing and reconciliation controls to ensure that data processing has been completed and is timely.
+This risk also encompasses risks associated with the accuracy and integrity of reports used to summarize results and make business decisions.

-- Error Processing - Risks in this area generally relate to whether or not there are adequate processes and other system methods to ensure that any data entry or processing exceptions that are captured are adequately corrected, and reprocessed accurately, completely and on a timely basis.
+- Error Processing: Risks in this area generally relate to whether there are adequate processes and other system methods to ensure that any data entry or processing exceptions that are captured are adequately corrected and reprocessed accurately, completely and on a timely basis.

-- Interface - Risks in this area generally relate to whether or not there are adequate preventive or detective controls to ensure data that has been processed and summarized is adequately and completely transmitted to and processed by another application system to which it feeds data or information.
+- Interface: Risks in this area generally relate to whether there are adequate preventive or detective controls to ensure that data that has been processed and summarized and is adequately and completely transmitted to and processed by another application system to which it feeds data or information.

 BUSINESS RISKS RELATED TO DATA INTEGRITY